Top sectors for career opportunities in 2023

 Calling the last couple of years troubling would be a horrible understatement.
-For what it's worth the COVID-19 has thrown our lives so far off the rails, they may never fully fall back in line.
-However, one of the biggest hits definitely came in the form of the labor market that was completely disrupted and now tries to once again pick itself up.
+For what it's worth COVID-19 has thrown our lives so far off the rails, they may never fully fall back in line.
+However, one of the biggest hits definitely came in the form of the labor market being completely disrupted and now trying to once again pick itself up.

 This turmoil doesn’t have to be all that bad, though.
 The careers that were prematurely ended now have an opportunity to start over from the scratch.
 The professionals starting out are facing a new and very dynamic environment where they can branch out.

 As long as you choose a promising industry, the post-COVID revival should have something in store for you.
 Let’s see if we can help you with a couple of lucrative options.

 While COVID-19 proved to be quite devastating for retail stores, the same can’t be said about the online market that, in the same period, experienced an unprecedented surge.
 These days, e-commerce sales make 14.1% of all retail sales globally and now when people got the gist of the whole thing, these numbers are only going to grow.
 So, there you have a promising career option if there ever was one.
 If you are not ready to take a leap of faith and start your own company, this industry is expected to employ a number of drivers, shift supervisors, warehouse operatives, and supply chain associates.